edwardessing/shrine/src/posts/about last nights blizzard.md

 ---
 number: 49
 title: About last nights blizzard
-date: 2016-08-26 20:45
+date: '2016-08-26 20:45'
+published: true
 ---

-Nerve damage dances through<br>
+Nerve damage dances<br>
-A halo holding your heart<br>
+Through a halo holding<br>
-For this long narrow now or<br>
+Your heart for this long narrow<br>
-Has it always been to blame<br>
+Now or has it always been<br>
-Me I won't watch worlds collide<br>
+To blame me, I won't watch<br>
-Into a kaleidoscope of silent<br>
+Our worlds collide into a kaleidoscope<br>
-Conversation pieces<br>
+Of silent conversation pieces<br>